w3c/ash-nazg/DEVELOPMENT.md

 [isomorphic approach](http://nerds.airbnb.com/isomorphic-javascript-future-web-apps/) (which can rather readily be supported).

-The server side is written in Node, and uses Express.
-It is a pretty typical stack, serving static content out of `public`, using the Express middleware for sessions, Winston for logging, etc.
+The server side is written in Node, and uses [Express][Express].
+It is a pretty typical stack, serving static content out of `public`, using the Express middleware for sessions, [Winston][Winston] for logging, etc.

 The database system is CouchDB.
 It is also used in a straightforward manner, with no reliance on CouchDB specificities.
 If needed, it could be ported to another system.

-The client side is written using React, making lightweight use of the Flux architecture, and is built using Browserify.
-React is its own way of thinking about Web applications that has its own learning curve (and can require a little bit of retooling of one's editor for the JSX part) but once you start using it it is hard to go back.
+The client side is written using React, making lightweight use of the [Flux][Flux] architecture, and is built using Browserify.
+React is its own way of thinking about Web applications that has its own learning curve (and can require a little bit of retooling of one's editor for the [JSX][JSX] part) but once you start using it it is hard to go back.
 It's the first framework I find to be worth the hype since jQuery (and for completely different reasons).

-No CSS framework is used; but the CSS does get built too using cleancss (for modularity and minification).
+No CSS framework is used; but the CSS does get built too using [cleancss][cleancss] (for modularity and minification).

 ## Setting Up